Some people hope to retire early. Others expect to retire a bit later, while still others worry they’ll never be able to

 3. Destroy debt

-Remember: Minimum payments are designed to benefit lenders, not you.
+Remember, minimum payments are designed to benefit lenders, not you.
 Your credit card company doesn’t care when, how or if you retire.
-If you do create a debt, borrow as little as possible, and never for things that go down in value.
+Borrow as little as possible, and never for things that go down in value.

 4. Explore a 401(k) and other retirement plans

-If your job doesn’t offer a retirement plan, create your own with an individual retirement account, or IRA.
+If your job doesn’t offer a retirement plan, create your own with an individual retirement account (IRA).

 5. Earn more on your savings